coderbeez/interior-architect/README.md

 ### Blog App

 The Blog App affords the client the opportunity to create blogs with varying formats and site visitors the opportunity to like and comment on blogs.
 Although the client doesn't expect a lot of traffic, she is anxious to reply to all comments promptly so receives an email flag on new post.
 The comments page allows her to review and reply to all outstanding comments.
-Outside of comment replies, updates are through Django's administration interface.
+Outside of comment replies, updates are through Django's admin interface.

 ![Blog Schema](https://github.com/coderbeez/interior-architect/blob/master/wireframes/images/schema_blog.JPG)
-**Diagram: Blog Schema**
+<br>**Diagram: Blog Schema**

 | **TYPE** | **NAME** | **DESCRIPTION** |
 | --- | --- | --- |